abdullahkhawer/ak-encoder-decoder/README.md

 ## Introduction

-AK Encoder Decoder is a Python based executable is used for compression and decompression of texts and secrets.
-It works both in Linux and Windows.
+A Python based encoding and decoding tool for texts and secrets with executables provided for Windows and Linux.
 Kindly use it and give suggestions for improvements.
+Thanks.

 ## Prerequisites